Athletics at the 2015 Pan American Games – Men's 5000 metres

-The men's 5000 metres sprint competition of the athletics events at the 2015 Pan American Games took place on July 25 at the CIBC Pan Am and Parapan Am Athletics Stadium.
+The men's 5000 metres sprint competition of the athletics events at the 2015 Pan American Games took place on July 25 at the CIBC Pan Am and Parapan Am Athletics Stadium in Toronto, Canada.
 The defending Pan American Games champion is Juan Luis Barrios of Mexico.

 Records

 Prior to this competition, the existing world and Pan American Games records were as follows: